 Its collections include various airspace vehicles as helicopters, fixed-wing aircraft, engines of these aircraft, etc. The museum’s collections are grouped into:

-(a) Piston engined aircraft, which include Antonov An-2, Arco ultralight, Brunswick LF-1 Zaunkönig, Bücker Bü 181 Bestmann, Cessna 195, Douglas C-47D, LET Z-37A Čmelák, Pützer Motorraab, Müller DDMH 22, etc.
+- Piston engined aircrafts: This includes Antonov An-2, Arco ultralight, Brunswick LF-1 Zaunkönig, Bücker Bü 181 Bestmann, Cessna 195, Douglas C-47D, LET Z-37A Čmelák, Pützer Motorraab, and Müller DDMH 22.

-(b) Cold War jet aircraft, which include Canadair CL-13 B Sabre Mk.6, Lockheed F-104F Starfighter, McDonnell Douglas F-4E Phantom II, Panavia Tornado IDS
+- Cold War jet aircrafts: This includes Canadair CL-13 B Sabre Mk.6, Lockheed F-104F Starfighter, McDonnell Douglas F-4E Phantom II, and Panavia Tornado IDS.

-(d) Hang gliders, which include Flight Design Exxtacy, Huber Alpengleiter, Laser 12.8, Lilienthal glider, Pelzner hang glider, Super Gryphon, etc.
+- Hang gliders: This which includes Flight Design Exxtacy, Huber Alpengleiter, Laser 12.8, Lilienthal glider, Pelzner hang glider, and the Super Gryphon.